aiplanethub/supervised-learning-classification/random-forest/532-Random Forest.md

 It is also one of the most used algorithms because of its simplicity and diversity (it **can be used for both classification and regression tasks**).

-Random forest **builds multiple decision trees and merges them together** to get a more accurate and stable prediction.
+Random forest **builds multiple decision trees and merges them** to get a more accurate and stable prediction.